 The general insurance segment encompasses the property and liability sectors.
-In accordance with the directives of the Commissioner, the segment is divided into the following sectors: the compulsory motor vehicle sector, the motor vehicle property sector, the home insurance sector, property and others sectors, the professional liability sector and other liability sectors.
+In accordance with the directives of the Commissioner, the segment is divided into the following sectors: the compulsory motor vehicle sector, the motor vehicle property sector, the home insurance sector, other property sectors, the professional liability sector and other liability sectors.